BenoitZugmeyer/eslint-plugin-html/README.md

 Initially, [`eslint-plugin-vue`](https://github.com/vuejs/eslint-plugin-vue) was using `eslint-plugin-html` to lint code inside script tags.
 Since v3, `eslint-plugin-vue` is using its own parser, so it is *incompatible* with `eslint-plugin-html`.
-You should remove `eslint-plugin-html` from your dependencies if you still have this.
+You should use `eslint-plugin-vue` exclusively and remove `eslint-plugin-html` from your dependencies if you still have it.